eddiewiiii/portal/src/content/articles/en/changsha-rain.md

 "So the rain can't make up its mind."

-I paused after sending that.
+I paused after clicking the send button.

-Somehow, this no longer felt like the kind of conversation friends usually have.
+Somehow, this no longer felt like the kind of conversation friends might usually have.

 He came back to Changsha for a short vacation.
 Today, he had to leave.